Thanatisia/SharedSpace/Docs/Programming/Mobile-App-Development/Android/Quickstart topic and references/android-application-development-from-the-command-line.md

 #### Generate Signing Key (Private-Public Key Pair)
 - Using 'keytool'
     - Explanation
+        - Used to generate a Private-Public Key Pair and Digital Certificates in a Keystore file used to sign the APK file
         - Parameters
             + -genkey : Generate Public-Private Key Pair
             + -v : Enable verbose message output